Smudge pot: Types

 Some groves used natural gas pots on lines from a gas source, but these are not smudge pots in the usual sense, and they represented only a fraction of the smudging practice.
 Experiments using natural gas heaters were conducted in Rialto, California, in 1912.
 Sometimes, large smudge pots are used for heating large open buildings, such as mechanics' workshops.
 In Australia they are called "choofers" because of the noise they make when lit: "choofa choofa choofa".

 Lighting an Australian "choofer" is a tricky business.
 Because of the voluminous clouds of oily black smoke they produce when cold, they must be lit outside.
 This is accomplished by holding a burning rag next to the open damper on the fuel tank.
 The draught caused by the breeze passing through the chimney will draw air through the open damper into the fuel tank, where the surface of the fuel inside will light and burn instantly.
 Once the choofer is sufficiently warm, the damper may be closed until a steady rate of burning is attained, when the characteristic "choofa choofa choofa" noise is produced.
 If the damper is not closed, the choofa may choke itself with its own smoke, causing periodic "explosions" of unburnt gases in the chimney.
 Such explosions are not dangerous, but they are noisy and they produce a lot of smoke.
-Once the heater is burning hot enough, the smoke will disappear and the pot may be dragged slowly and carefully inside.
+Once the heater is burning hot enough, the smoke will disappear, and the pot may be dragged slowly and carefully inside.
 They still produce dangerous gas and must only be used in well-ventilated spaces.

 Choofers will burn almost any combustible liquid fuel, including kerosene, diesel fuel, or used sump oil.

+Uses

+In addition to heating orchards and buildings, smudge pots have had various other heating and safety applications: